 When the game goes on a little too long or you end up staying over at your parents for dinner a bit longer than you intended, it can be an easy thing to forget to pay your bills.

-To you, it’s a not a big deal because you know they’re not going to report your late payment until it’s more than 30 days late.
+To you, it’s not a big deal because you know they’re not going to report your late payment until it’s more than 30 days late.
 Your score is fine, as is your credit history.

 Before you shrug it off, remember those fees are going to be added to your balance.
 If you’re the type of person who doesn’t pay the entire balance each month, your fees are going to start accruing interest along with the rest of your credit card debt.

 Let’s add it all up.
-Say you forget to make a payment four times a year (it sounds like a lot, but for many people, this is a modest estimate).
+Say you forget to make a minimum payment four times a year (it sounds like a lot, but for many people, this is a modest estimate).
 In one year, you’ll end up paying $140 in fees alone.
 In two years? $280.
 Five years?
 In five years, you will have paid $700 in fees alone.
 That’s a lot of money you’re losing.

 Remember, they can charge you this fee even if you’re only one day late.
 Tack on interest to that, and it becomes truly cringe-worthy.